ctfun/IN104_2020/README.md

 A python framework: https://kivy.org/#home
 A java framework: https://www.codenameone.com/
 Other framework, with combination of many languages i.e., HTML5, JavaScript, and CSS and Cordova wrapper: https://ionicframework.com/
+The React Native framework from Facebook (https://reactnative.dev/) Some specific IOS, like SwiftUI (https://developer.apple.com/xcode/swiftui/)